daniel5gh/blog/_posts/2023-02-26-reviving-blog.markdown

 The release job uses the `release-cli` command line tool.
-I followed the instructions on the GitLab [documentation](https://docs.gitlab.com/ee/user/project/releases/release_cicd_examples.html) on how to use the `release` and the only thing that was missing was how to get the link to an artifact built in a prior job of this pipeline.
+I followed the instructions on the GitLab [documentation](https://docs.gitlab.com/ee/user/project/releases/release_cicd_examples.html) on how to use the `release` and the only thing that was missing there was how to get the link to an artifact built in a prior job of this pipeline.
 I chose to store the link to the download in an environment variable at `DOWNLOAD_LINK` and this seems to work out fine.